zuozhenggh/learning-library/oic-integration-library/common/enable-file-server/enable-file-server.md

 This lab assumes you have:

-* Successfully provisioned Oracle Integration Instance and able to access the homepage.
+* Successfully provisioned Oracle Integration Instance and able to access the home page.

 ## Task 1: Enable File Server